-All awards will have a performance period of two years in duration, except for the Microgrant Initiative for Law Enforcement which will have an award period of one year.
+All awards will have a performance period of two years in duration.
 There is no local match required.

 The COPS Office will review reasonable requests made for no-cost time extensions in the event that all award funds have not been expended within the award performance period.
 Extension request notifications will be sent to recipients approximately 90 and 60 days prior to the award end date.
 Any extensions granted will be for time only and not for additional funding.
 Please be advised that all extension requests must be received by the COPS Office prior to the official award end date.